bbsmashdown/smashdown-world/content/wife.md

 ## Motivation

-To be worthy of her confidence.
+To maintain a long term belay partner.

 ## Challenges